Birmingham gauge: Terminology

 The Birmingham gauge is also known as the Stubs Iron Wire Gauge or Birmingham Wire Gauge and is distinct from the Stubs Steel Wire Gauge and the British Standard Wire Gauge.
 It is commonly referred to simply as gauge (abbreviated as G), but this should not be confused with the French gauge, a separate system used for measuring the outer diameter of catheters.

+Its name derives from the English city of Birmingham, which was a major copper wire manufacturing hub in the 19th century.
+Birmingham wire factories were the first in Britain to standardize a set of gauges known as the Old British Wire-Gauge.
+In 1857, the U.S.-based Association of Brass Wire and Sheet Manufacturers commissioned the Brown & Sharpe firm to reconfigure the dimensions of the Old British Wire-Gauge.
+This modified version was then marketed as the Birmingham gauge throughout the United States, leading to the term’s widespread global adoption.

 System

 The Birmingham gauge ranges from 5/0 or 00000, the lowest gauge number corresponding to the largest size of 0.500 in, to 36, the highest gauge number corresponding to the smallest size of 0.004 in.
 The increments between gauge sizes are not linear and vary.
 At higher gauge numbers, the increment between the two highest gauges is 0.001 in, while at lower gauge numbers, the increment between the two lowest gauges is 0.046 in.
-This progression does not follow a mathematical formula but instead reflects historical manufacturing practices in the wire drawing industry, where the size increments were determined by practical tooling, such as a draw plate, and production constraints.
+This progression does not follow a mathematical formula; instead, it reflects historical manufacturing practices in the wire drawing industry, where the size increments were determined by practical tooling, such as a draw plate, and production constraints.
 In applications involving wires and fine tubing, the gauge number refers to the product's outside diameter.
 For larger mechanical tubing, however, the gauge number indicates the wall thickness, independent of the tube's overall size.

 In medicine, the Birmingham gauge is widely used to specify the outer diameter of hypodermic needles, catheters, cannulae, and suture wires.
 However, catheters are more commonly defined using the French catheter gauge.
 The Birmingham gauge was originally developed in early 19th-century England for wire manufacturing and became common in medical settings in the early 20th century.

 The Birmingham gauge system is also recognized in international medical standards, such as ISO 6009:2016, which includes a color-coding system for hypodermic needles.
 This standardization helps ensure accurate identification and compatibility of medical equipment.